Undergraduate Admissions

 The United States Air Force and Army Reserve Officers’ Training Corps programs are available to UNC Greensboro students at North Carolina Agricultural and Technical State University (in Greensboro).
 As a member of the Greater Greensboro Consortium, UNC Greensboro offers students these opportunities for leadership training and a commission in the Army or Air Force through cross-registration.

 The university will grant credit for ROTC courses taken at N.C.
-A&T. UNC Greensboro students will be awarded elective credit and quality points for ROTC courses completed at A&T through the Consortium.
+A&T. UNC Greensboro students will be awarded elective credit for ROTC courses completed at A&T through the Consortium.

 International Student Admissions